Rizqanmr/GithubUserSearch/README.md

 - User detail
 - Local data persistence for data caching user list
 - Chucker debugging
+- Unit test and UI test using espresso+MockK

 ## architecture and Libraries
 This project implement a clean architecture pattern MVVM.
 Because to create applications that are clean,